hackclub/hackclub/workshops/chrome_extension/README.md

   "manifest_version": 2
 }
 ```
-To load our extension into Chrome, navigate to [chrome://extensions](chrome://extensions), toggle developer mode, and click "load unpacked extension", finally, select your working directory (the one containing your manifest).
-You should see a card that looks like this:
+To load our extension into Chrome, navigate to [chrome://extensions](chrome://extensions), toggle developer mode, and click "Load unpacked extension."
+Select your working directory (the one containing your manifest), and you should see a card that looks like this:

 ![capture][capture_1]

 ## Adding an Interface
 If we want to give our extension a GUI, we need to specify it in our `manifest.json`.
 Our application will launch a simple popup, which we can specify in the `browser_action` field.
 ```json
 {
   "name": "Hack Pad",